ruby/www.ruby-lang.org/en/documentation/faq/6/index.md

 ~~~
 def pos=(val)
+  @pos = val
   puts @pos
-  @pos = val
 end
 ~~~

-Methods with `=` appended must be called with a receiver (without the receiver, you're just assigning to a local variable).
+Methods with `=` appended must be called with an explicit receiver (without the receiver, you are just assigning to a local variable).
 Invoke it as `self.pos = 1`.

 ### What is the difference between `'\1'` and `'\\1'`?